-Administering Entity: The West Virginia Rental Assistance Program will be directly administered by the State through the West Virginia Department of Commerce with specific phases of the administration of WV - RAP.
+Administering Entity: The West Virginia Rental Assistance Program will be directly administered by the State through the West Virginia Department of Commerce with specific phases of the administration of WV - RAP...-conducted in coordination with the Regional Planning and Development Councils representing the declared counties.

 Geographic Area Eligible to be Served: Disaster declared counties: Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Monroe, Nicholas, Pocahontas, Roane, Summers, Webster.
-Eighty percent of the CDBG-DR funds will be awarded to those properties located in the HUD-identified most impacted and distressed areas of Clay, Greenbrier, Kanawha, and Nicholas Counties.4 Properties in the floodway will not be eligible for reconstruction or rehabilitation activities.
+Eighty percent of the CDBG-DR funds will be awarded to those properties located in the HUD-identified most impacted and distressed areas of Clay, Greenbrier, Kanawha, and Nicholas Counties.
+Properties in the floodway will not be eligible for reconstruction or rehabilitation activities.

 Eligible Applicants: The State defines properties eligible for WV-RAP as small rental properties containing one to four residential units.
-Rental units must have experienced major to severe damage with remaining unmet needs and have not been able to occupy any tenants.
+Rental units must have experienced major to severe damage with and have-remaining unmet needs and have not been able to occupy any tenants.
 After completion of the assistance provided, the owner of the property shall be required to offer the unit(s) at affordable rates to renters earning less than or equal to 80% AMI for a period of three (3) years.
 Units must be affordable to renters earning less than 80% AMI for three years.